weaviate/weaviate-diagnostics/README.md

 # Weaviate Diagnostics 🩺

-*This diagnostics tool is still in beta, feedback appreciated at customer-success@weaviate.io.*
+*🚧 This diagnostics tool is still in beta, feedback appreciated at customer-success@weaviate.io. 🚧*

 The purpose of this tool is to collect diagnostics from Weaviate clusters and also warn against any common misconfigurations.